-last week i logged onto netflix to catch episode 11 of the first season of better call saul, the prequel spinoff to breaking bad. it was disappointing to find out that season 1 only has 10 episodes 🙁
+last week i opened netflix to catch episode 11 of the first season of better call saul, the prequel spinoff to breaking bad. it was disappointing to find out that season 1 only has 10 episodes

 an ad for fictional lawyer saul goodman. the opening scene of s01 e03 could be called better call chuck.

 better call saul is a spin-off because the title character, saul, appeared as mr. white & jesse pinkman’s lawyer on breaking bad.

 prequel means that better call saul is a story that happens before breaking bad.

 the show’s title is a good example of how better can be used as a modal for strong recommendations. better call saul sounds like something that someone who needs a lawyer would say.

 if u haven’t watched better call saul s01e03 there are some very minor spoilers below.

 the opening of episode 3, titled nacho, is a flashback (a time before the rest of the episode) to a conversation between brothers jimmy and chuck mcgill in cook county jail in chicago. jimmy mcgill (aka saul) has been arrested for what he calls a chicago sunroof and his brother chuck, a lawyer from albuquerque, new mexico, is there to help. chuck is clearly disappointed in jimmy.

 when jimmy is brought in by police he announces himself to chuck by saying “heeeere’s johnny”. this famous line was used to introduce tv host johnny carson on his popular u.s. television program the tonight show.

 better call saul is definitely not the first time “here’s johnny” has been borrowed from the tonight show. this frightening (scary) scene from the shining is another famous example.